Lukas-Netz/se-rwth.github.io/_pages/teaching.md

 #### Digitalization (Judith Michael, Bernhard Rumpe)

-The lecture "Digitalization" explores and discusses digitalisation from different perspectives of informatics: We investigate fundamentals of the terms digitalization, digitization and digital transformation, its classification in the discipline informatics, relation to IT-systems
+The lecture "Digitalization" explores and discusses digitalization from different perspectives of informatics: We investigate fundamentals of the terms digitalization, digitization and digital transformation, its classification in the discipline informatics, relation to IT-systems